 The Independent Trustees hold regularly scheduled quarterly meetings and at such other times as may be considered necessary by the Independent Trustees.
-In 2015, the Independent Trustees held six meetings without the attendance of non-Independent Trustees or management.
+In 2016, the Independent Trustees held six meetings without the attendance of non-Independent Trustees or management.

-The Audit Committee held four meetings in 2015 - one at each quarterly meeting, without the attendance of non-Independent Trustees or management.
-The Investment Committee and the Governance and Compensation Committee each held five meetings in 2015, one at each quarterly meeting and one non-regular meeting, without the attendance of non-Independent Trustees or management.
+The Audit Committee held six meetings in 2016 - one at each quarterly meeting and two non-regular meetings, without the attendance of non-Independent Trustees or management.
+The Investment Committee and the Governance and Compensation Committee each held four meetings in 2016, one at each quarterly meeting, without the attendance of non-Independent Trustees or management.